 - Make sure to have your permit it on you in case you fly where it is needed.

-- Check online for individual experiences and laws.
+- Check online for individual experiences and drone laws in Peru.

 Puno’s floating Uros Islands from above